 PhD Program Structure

-Our doctoral degree requirements are designed in order to facilitate timely completion of the degree, to promote intellectual rigor, to provide an intellectually rich experience, and to support students in all aspects of the program, including enhanced teacher training.
+Our doctoral degree requirements are designed in order to facilitate timely completion of the degree, to promote intellectual rigour, to provide an intellectually rich experience, and to support students in all aspects of the program, including enhanced teacher training.

 The PhD consists of: